stephencweiss/stephencharlesweiss.com/content/blog/2019-05-24/swap-variables-with-destructuring.md

 # How To Use Destructuring To Swap Variables

-To do the same thing with destructuring, it’s one line.
+To do the same thing with destructuring, it's one line.
 No need for a swap function at all.

 ```javascript
 var x = 10